 Looking for other packrafters in your area?
 Trip ideas and beta?
 APA is launching Regional Chapters in Fall 2021 with the goal of forming stronger connections with volunteers and members across the country, serving more regions, and organizing around regional priorities and issues.
 Join us!

-For packrafters interested in trips and advocacy in other parts of the world, international contacts are listed below.
+For packrafters interested in trips and advocacy in other parts of the world, international contacts are on our Friends Around the World page.

 Contact: Becky King